alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 ```

 I've left out some fields that we're not using right now.
 The aggregation
-pipeline aggregates all of these documents, producing a document for each day:
+pipeline aggregates all of these documents, producing a document for each month:

 ```json
 {